tedneward/Workshop-VMImpl/README.md

 ## Java
 There is a Gradle project set up to use Java to implement the Workshop in the `java` subdirectory from here.
 See that README for details.

+## App vs VM
+Note that all of the projects are set up in an "app"/"lib" structure, where the VM is built as a library, called from a very simple shell called "app".
+We won't actually use "app" for anything in this workshop, and it is provided merely as an extension point should you wish to try running the VM from the command-line.

 # Steps
 The steps to the workshop are as follows: